DrafProject/elmada/README.md

 You can use Elmada in two data modes which can be set with `elmada.set_mode(mode=<MODE>)`:

 * `mode="safe"` (default):
   * Pre-cached data for 4 years and 20 countries are used.
-The data are described in the [paper].
+The data are described in the [Applied Energy paper][APEN paper].
   * The years are 2017 to 2020 and the countries AT, BE, CZ, DE, DK, ES, FI, FR, GB, GR, HU, IE, IT, LT, NL, PL, PT, RO, RS, SI.
   * The data is available in the space-saving and quick-to-read [Parquet format] under [.../safe_cache].
 * `mode="live"`:
   * Up-to-date data are retrieved on demand and are cached to an OS-specific directory, see `elmada.paths.CACHE_DIR`.
 A symbolic link to it can be conveniently created by executing `elmada.make_symlink_to_cache()`.
   * Available years are 2017 until the present.
   * Slow due to API requests.
-  * Requires valid API keys of Entsoe, Morph, Quandl, see [table below](#data-table).
+  * Requires valid API keys of Entsoe, Morph, Quandl, see [table below](#data-sources).

 ## Data sources